-As of March 31, 2013, Laredo's Third Amended and Restated Credit Agreement (as amended, the "Senior Secured Credit Facility"), which matures on July 1, 2016, had a borrowing base of \$825.0 million with \$300.0 million outstanding and was subject to an interest rate of 2.25%.
-It contains both financial and non-financial covenants, all of which the Company was in compliance with as of March 31, 2013.
+As of June 30, 2013, Laredo's Third Amended and Restated Credit Agreement (as amended, the "Senior Secured Credit Facility"), which matures on July 1, 2016, had a borrowing base of \$1.0 billion with \$395.0 million outstanding and was subject to an interest rate of 2.25%.
+It contains both financial and non-financial covenants, all of which the Company was in compliance with as of June 30, 2013.
 Additionally, the Senior Secured Credit Facility provides for the issuance of letters of credit, limited to the lesser of total capacity or \$20.0 million.

-Subsequent to March 31, 2013, the Company borrowed additional funds from the Senior Secured Credit Facility.
+At the closing of the Anadarko Basin Sale on August 1, 2013, the borrowing base on the Senior Secured Credit Facility was reduced to \$825.0 million and the Company used the net proceeds from the sale to pay off its outstanding balance.
+On August 7, 2013, there were no amounts outstanding on the Senior Secured Credit Facility.
 See Note N for additional information.